Can You Mix Alcohol with Antihistamines?

 What are antihistamines?
 How do they treat allergy symptoms?

-Antihistamines are drugs used to treat allergic reactions caused by food, dust, pollen, mold, pet dander, insect bites, and other common allergens.
+Antihistamines are drugs used to treat allergic reactions caused by food, dust, pollen (seasonal allergies), mold, pet dander, insect bites, and other common allergens.
 When these allergens enter the body, your immune system identifies them as dangerous intruders and releases chemicals to fight them off.
 One of these chemicals is called histamine.
-Histamine triggers symptoms like runny nose, itchy eyes, swelling, and hives to get rid of the allergen.
+Histamine triggers symptoms like runny nose, itchy eyes, swelling, and hives.
 Antihistamines work by binding to the H1 receptors, where histamine binds to produce its effects.
 That’s why they are also called H1 blockers.
 By blocking the action of histamine, antihistamines relieve allergy symptoms.

 What are the different types of antihistamines?